 “I believe this is a new revival generation.
 We’ve seen them fill our streets in protests, we’ve seen some of the destruction that can happen.
 And I just say, ‘Man, imagine what can happen when God gets ahold of these kids.
 It’s going to change the world,’” said Hall about the motivation behind the event.

 Like his grandfather before him, Will Graham will address the audience at Cotton Bowl Stadium with a Gospel-filled message.
-Christian leaders such as Tony Evans, and various worship leaders like Chris Tomlin and Crowder, will join in motivating students to start an outreach.
+Various worship leaders like Chris Tomlin and Crowder, will join in motivating students to start an outreach.

 During an Explo ’72 alumni reunion, those who witnessed Billy Graham’s commissioning 50 years ago will come together to share their life-changing experiences and witness a new evangelism movement alongside their children and grandchildren.